 Staff.
-The term "staff" means anyone, other than [an inmate] a person in custody, working at a facility operated by the department.
+The term "staff" means anyone, other than [an incarcerated individual] a person incarcerated, working at a facility operated by the department.

 Use of force.
-The term "use of force" means an instance where staff used their hands or other parts of their body, objects, instruments, chemical agents, electric devices, firearm, or any other physical method to restrain, subdue, or compel [an inmate] a person in custody to act in a particular way, or stop acting in a particular way.
-This term [shall] does not include moving, escorting, transporting, or applying restraints to a compliant [inmate] person in custody.
+The term "use of force" means an instance where staff used their hands or other parts of their body, objects, instruments, chemical agents, electric devices, firearm, or any other physical method to restrain, subdue, or compel [an incarcerated individual] a person incarcerated to act in a particular way, or stop acting in a particular way.
+This term [shall] does not include moving, escorting, transporting, or applying restraints to a compliant [incarcerated individual] person incarcerated.